eliiza/challenge-urban-forest/README.md

     $ docker build -t challenge .
     $ docker run -p 8888:8888 challenge

-Once the docker container is running, it should print a URL similar to this (the token will be different):
+Once the docker container is running, it should print to the console a URL similar to this (the token will be different):

     http://localhost:8888/?token=eab1d32b7f330f452c875467b367e4f109d39f97d647b9ac

 which you should visit to find the Jupyter notebook.
-From the file tree, select the notebook file corresponding to Spark (index-spark.ipynb) or PySpark (index-pyspark.ipynb) conform your preference.
-Once solved, send us back your notebook file.
+From the file tree, select the notebook file corresponding to Spark (index-spark.ipynb) or PySpark (index-pyspark.ipynb), according to your preferred language.
+Once you solve the challenge, send us back your notebook file.
 Good luck!!!

 #### Access and Licensing of the Datasets